gg210gaytri/gg210gaytri/README.md

   - Mobile: +44 7547 122043
   - Email: Gaytrisisodia05@gmail.com
   - LinkedIn: [linkedin.com/in/gaytri-sisodia-b4a97823a](https://www.linkedin.com/in/gaytri-sisodia-b4a97823a)
-  - Personal Statement: With around 9 months of experience as a Freelance Data Analyst specializing in Machine Learning (ML), I am passionate about integrating ML and Artificial                               Intelligence (AI) to drive innovations in bioinformatics and sustainability.
-Having completed my Master's in Bioinformatics from the University of Leicester, I                           am committed to advancing biotechnology with a focus on computational bioinformatics.
+  - Personal Statement: With around 9 months of experience as a Freelance Data Analyst specializing in Machine Learning (ML), I am passionate about integrating ML and Artificial                               Intelligence (AI) to drive innovations in Bioinformatics and Sustainability.
+Having completed my Master's in Bioinformatics from the University of Leicester, I                           am committed to advancing Biotechnology with a focus on Computational Bioinformatics.
 I bring proficiency in Linux, Python, R, and Bash Scripting, with hands-on                          experience tackling real-world data challenges.

 - 🌐 **Professional Experience:**
   **Freelancer | January 2024 - Present**
     - **🚀 Manhattan Properties Project**
     Carried out data cleansing, visualization, predictive modeling, and performance evaluation.
-    Applied K-Means clustering for local regression models on Manhattan property sale prices.
+    Applied K-Means Clustering for local regression models on Manhattan property sale prices.
     Published insights on sale price predictions for August 2012 to August 2013.
     - **🚀Employee Data Analysis**
-    Developed a multiple linear regression model to predict employee outcomes like salary and performance.
+    Developed a Multiple Linear Regression Model to predict employee outcomes like salary and performance.
     Data preprocessing included feature selection and encoding categorical variables.
     Provided actionable insights to stakeholders on key factors influencing employee outcomes.
     - **🚀Diabetes Data Analysis**